Magnetism in Gemstones

 We will loosely use the term primary gemstone when referring to the gems that are most commonly found in jewelry, such as the species mentioned above.
 About 200 types of minerals produce gem-quality crystals, and of these, only about 20 to 40 minerals account for all the primary gems fashioned into jewelry.
 Many gems referred to as secondary gemstones are fashioned from minerals that are too soft, fragile or rare to be used in most jewelry, or are not consistently available for jewelry.
 Fluorite, Apatite, Kyanite and Calcite are examples of secondary gems that are typically diamagnetic.
 These gems rank low on the hardness scale and are therefore easily scratched.
 For introductory gem identification, we are more concerned with the primary gems.

-Some diamagnetic gems that often derive color from color centers include Diamond, Zircon, Spodumene and Quartz.
+Some diamagnetic gems that can derive all or most of their color from color centers include Diamond, Zircon, Spodumene and Quartz.
 The varieties of Quartz with color centers are Amethyst, Citrine and Smoky Quartz.
 All these gems show magnetic repulsion rather than attraction.
-Any paramagnetic metal ions that might be involved in color centers are not magnetically detectable, likely because the concentrations of the metal ions are too low.

 Weakly Magnetic Madeira Citrine

 A rare exception in Quartz are certain Citrines that are colored by iron impurities rather than (or perhaps in addition to) color centers, such as some natural red Madeira Citrines from Brazil, and on rare occasions even yellow Citrines.
 These rare Citrines can be weakly magnetic.

 Gems of organic origin such as Pearl, Ivory, Amber, Coral, Shell and Jet are not colored by paramagnetic metals.
 All organic gems are inert (diamagnetic).